jdoleary/Spellmasons/docs/TasksCurrent.md

 - Store Page todos for this week
-    - Take photo of spell upgrade screen for steam page
-    - Add gifs with borders
     - Make trailer with "title cap" and "end cap"
 - Implement Jake's UI design for toolbar, inventory, tooltip, and player ready states
 - Spellmasons, copywrite needed?